 Bo Diddley’s ‘Road Runner’ plays during a string of scenes highlighting Belfort’s financial dealings at his firm.
 Stratton Oakmont was stockbroker Jordan Belfort’s private company in the ’90s that sold high-risk stocks to wealthy people who didn’t really know what they were getting into.

 Mrs. Robinson – The Lemonheads

 Folk duo Simon & Garfunkel originally wrote this gentle tune, and in 1968 they won a Grammy for it.
-The Lemonheads covered the song in 1992, and Scorsese included it in his 2013 film, The Wolf of Wall Street.
+The Lemonheads covered the song in 1992, and Scorsese included it in here.
 The song plays during a turning point in the film when the FBI and DEA descend on his financial firm and begin making arrests due to fraud.

 Related: Find the original song on the Forrest Gump soundtrack.